 Rewarding partners and sales personnel with commissions for closing sales is a tried and tested method of boosting employee morale and enhancing overall sales productivity.
 Without an automated system to keep track of commissions due and their payouts though, it becomes really hard to keep track of sales team performance and earned royalties.

-Fortunately, the Oracle NetSuite ERP comes with an Incentive Management module out of the box, which provides an easy to use solution for creating and maintaining complex multi-tiered commission plans, including the management and calculation of sales compensation, based on various criteria such as quota, quantity sold, service item, product profitability and one-time incentives, among others.
+Fortunately, the Oracle NetSuite ERP comes with an Incentive Management module, which provides an easy to use solution for creating and maintaining complex multi-tiered commission plans, including the management and calculation of sales compensation, based on various criteria such as quota, quantity sold, service item, product profitability and one-time incentives, among others.
 This module also provides a clear view of incentives/commissions to employees, thereby ensuring that your sales team is fully aware of the latest status of their incentives.

 In this post I’ll show you how to setup partner commission in your NetSuite account.
 Just follow the steps listed below to do so.